darmendariz/PyBallchasing/README.md

 # About

 ## ballchasing.com
-[Ballchasing](https://ballchasing.com) is a repository consisting of over 130 million [Rocket League](https://www.rocketleague.com/en) replay files that record more than 650 million minutes of gameplay time.
+[Ballchasing](https://ballchasing.com) is a repository of over 130 million [Rocket League](https://www.rocketleague.com/en) replay files that record more than 650 million minutes of gameplay time.
 These files allow players to save and re-watch full replays of matches played in-game using the game client.
 With the [ballchasing API](https://ballchasing.com/doc/api), users can
 - download, upload, delete, and patch replays,
 - create replay groups to organize collections of replays in a tree-like structure, and
 - access basic information and statistics about replays or replay groups.